Detoo/prac-tornado-auth/README.md

 Implementation practice for tornado-based API user authentication.
+This is based on [demos/blog/](https://github.com/tornadoweb/tornado/tree/master/demos/blog) of tornado's repo.